krogowsk531/capstone-timer/README.md

 #### (70% Complete)

 * Activity model is broken.
 Worked on presentation for tomorrow and added media queries for responsiveness.
 Functionality in app restored.

+## 04/21
+#### (72% Complete)

+* Activity table is created.
+Can post but then breaks functionality.
+Moving forward with creating CRUD operations and debugging.